gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 ### Prefer US English

 For words that have multiple spellings, prefer the US English word over British or Canadian English.
+For example:

+- `color` over `colour`
+- `behavior` over `behaviour`

 ### Use apps that help you edit